 There are several steps you can take to avoid being gazumped, such as getting loan pre-approval and organising building inspections during the cooling-off period.
 You can read more about these strategies in our gazumping guide.

 Why are under contract properties still listed for sale?

 Under contract properties are still featured in online property listings because sale contracts can and do fall through all the time.
 From home loan rejections to simple changes of mind, there are plenty of reasons why a buyer may pull out of a property deal, so keeping an active listing offers a form of protection for the vendor (and the real estate agent).

 If the conditions of the current contract aren’t met, the real estate agent will need to find a new buyer.
 Maintaining a listing on popular property websites and continuing to hold open-house inspections makes it much easier for the agent to track down another buyer if the first contract falls through.

 Buying a property when a contract falls through

-In certain circumstances, a previous contract falling over may increase your bargaining power when it comes to making an offer, such as when the vendors are keen to sell as quickly as possible.
-However, keep in mind that the real estate agent does not have any obligation to tell you why the previous contract was cancelled.
+In certain circumstances, a previous contract falling over may increase your bargaining power when it comes to making an offer.
+Having just lost a sale, the vendors may be keen to sell as quickly as possible.
+Keep in mind that the real estate agent does not have any obligation to tell you why the previous contract was cancelled.
 So if there was something in the building and pest inspection that scared the first buyers off, you’ll have to arrange your own inspection to find out what that was.